asuh/front-end-windows/readme.md

     node -v && npm -v

-You can switch to another version and use it by changing to the directory where you want to use Node and run the following.
+You can switch to another version of Node and use it by changing to the directory where you want to use Node and run the following.

     nvm install xx.xx
     nvm use xx.xx